Weekly Practice Period

 Dear Visitor,

 At Open Door Zen, practice is direct and unembellished.
-It is a commitment to the living dharma.
-This living dharma is grounded in the non-dual Mahāyāna sūtras and informed by the Zen lineage we come through.
+It is a commitment to the living dharma: wild, ungraspable, and endlessly alive.
+This dharma is grounded in the non-dual Mahāyāna sūtras, informed by the Zen lineage we come through, and unapologetically expressed in the present.

 “Because our ego is a wholly conditioned process and not a fixed entity, it can and must be reconditioned to become liberated.”